 Guided wave radar level measuring instruments use a probe to guide the electromagnetic waves to and from the process liquid, as shown in the diagram below:

-Advantages of guided-wave radar over non-contact radar level transmitters
+Advantages of guided-wave radar level transmitter over non-contact radar level transmitters

 Non-contact radar devices experience more signal loss than guided-wave radar devices, due to dispersion of the electromagnetic waves.
-Waveguides combat this signal loss by channeling the radio energy along a straight-line path.
+Radar waveguides combat this signal loss by channeling the radio energy along a straight-line path.

-There are various types of wave guide available commercially, including single metal rods, parallel pairs of metal rods, and coaxial metal rod and tube structure.
-Single rod probes exhibit the greatest energy losses, whilst coaxial probes suffer the least.
+There are various types of wave guide available commercially, including single metal rods, parallel pairs of metal rods - also known as twin element probes, and coaxial metal rod and tube structure.

 Guided wave radar and liquid dielectric permittivity